Episode 334 - Further Epicurean Analysis of the Problems With Stoic "Kataleptic Impressions"

 Joshua:

-I mean what he says is that with some sensations there is a kind of clarity that inspires certainty and that in other sensations there is less clarity, less distinction.
-It’s fuzzy around the edge as you could almost say, and that it’s only when this clarity is present that you judge one sense perception to be true and another one to be false.
+I mean, what he says is that with some sensations there is a kind of clarity that inspires certainty, and that in other sensations there is less clarity, less distinction — it’s fuzzy around the edges, as you could almost say — and that it’s only when this clarity is present that you judge one sense perception to be true and another one to be false.

 Cassius:

 I think that’s very well stated.
-Clarity I think is a good word to be using.
-It’s not exactly the same as catalytic, but I think that’s what they’re talking about is that they think that certain types of impressions are so clear that we have some ability potentially or largely through dialectic as they keep talking about dialectic, but we have ability to determine that some impressions are so clear that they alone are to be trusted and that the others should be disregarded for the time being at least maybe that’s a working way of discussing it.
-I would like to refer us in this context over to Lucious who probably gives us the most detail that’s been preserved from the epicurean text about epic’s views on these things.
-Book four around line 4 78.
-And lemme read a little bit of this and I’m going to single out a particular sentence, but I mentioned this earlier and I want to tie it down by going to lucretius himself 4 4 78 and I’m reading the Cyril Bailey version.
+Clarity, I think, is a good word to be using.
+It’s not exactly the same as “kataleptic,” but I think that’s what they’re talking about — that they think certain types of impressions are so clear that we have some ability, potentially or largely through dialectic as they keep talking about dialectic, to determine that some impressions are so clear that they alone are to be trusted and that the others should be disregarded for the time being at least.
+Maybe that’s a working way of discussing it.
+I would like to refer us in this context over to Lucretius, who probably gives us the most detail that’s been preserved from the Epicurean texts about Epicurus’s views on these things.
+Book Four, around line 478.
+And let me read a little bit of this — and I’m going to single out a particular sentence.
+I mentioned this earlier and I want to tie it down by going to Lucretius himself, 4.478 — and I’m reading the Cyril Bailey version.

 Joshua: